Introduction to MicroStrategy Architect

 3. Select an attribute that is to be a parent attribute in an attribute relationship.
 Drag from the middle of the attribute to an attribute that is to be a child of the parent attribute selected.
 A one-to-many relationship line is created between the two attributes.
 For example, in the image below a relationship is created between the Year and Quarter attributes in which Year is a parent attribute of Quarter.

 In the example above, the Year attribute is the parent attribute of Quarter.

 4. Attribute relationships created in this way are created as one-to-many relationships by default.
 To modify the relationship type, right-click the relationship line, and select from one of the relationship types.

 User hierarchies in Architect

-In the Please enter the hierarchy name field, type a name for the hierarchy and click OK.
-You are returned to Hierarchy View with the attribute you selected included in the hierarchy.\
+- Please enter the hierarchy name field, type a name for the hierarchy, and click OK.
+You are returned to Hierarchy View with the attribute you selected included in the hierarchy.

-To create a browsing or drilling relationship, locate an attribute that is to be able to browse to and/or drill to another attribute.
+- To create a browsing or drilling relationship, locate an attribute that is to be able to browse to and/or drill to another attribute.
 Drag from the middle of the attribute to another attribute.
-A browsing and/or drilling relationship is created between the two attributes.
+Browsing and/or drilling relationship is created between the two attributes.

 Update Project Schema

 All of the schema objects—facts, attributes, hierarchies, transformations, and so on—in your project come together to form your project’s schema. the project schema refers to an internal map that MicroStrategy uses to keep track of attribute relationships, fact levels, table sizes, and so on within the project.

 Whenever you make any changes to a schema object you must indicate to MicroStrategy that new schema object definitions have been included and that these definitions need to be loaded into memory.